-Annualised fees for the relevant periods were as follows:
+FeesAnnualised fees for the relevant periods were as follows:

-FROM 1 JULY 2015 TO 30 JUNE 2016 1 FROM 1 JULY 2014 TO 30 JUNE 2015 1
+From 1 July 2015 to 30 June 2016 1 From 1 July 2014 to 30 June 2015 1

-Position - Non-Executive Directors
+Position - Non-Executive Direct ors

 Chairman US\$109,212 US\$124,828

 Other Non-Executive Directors US\$58,246 US\$66,575

 Additional Fees

-Chairman US\$72,808 2 US\$83,219 2
+Chairman US\$72,808 US\$83,219 2

-1. Average exchange rates used for the conversion from A\$ to US\$ are as follows:
+1 Average exchange rates used for the conversion from A\$ to US\$ are as follows:

-July 2015-June 2016 - 1 USD : 1.3735 AUD July 2014-June 2015 - 1 USD : 1.2017 AUD
+July 2015 - June 2016 - 1 USD : 1.3735 AUD July 2014 - June 2015 - 1 USD : 1.2017 AUD

-- 2. The additional fees paid to the former Chairman would be considered unusual for a Chairman under normal corporate governance.
+- 2 The additional fees paid to the former Chairman would be considered unusual for a Chairman under normal corporate governance.
 However the Board considered that, at this stage of development of the Company and taking into account the geographical spread of the Company's activities, the complex nature of its business and the challenging political environment in which its operations occur, a more active involvement of the Chairman was historically warranted.
-The additional fee was to compensate Mr James Calaway for his time, skills and expertise in undertaking a range of tasks on behalf of Orocobre, including: - i.
-Due to the fact that the Company is dual listed in Canada and Australia, Mr Calaway has been the primary investor relations person supporting the North American markets. - ii.
-Mr Calaway has also provided leadership on a number of possible corporate development opportunities which have arisen from the North American business sector.
+The additional fee was to compensate Mr. James Calaway for his time, skills and expertise in undertaking a range of tasks on behalf of Orocobre, including: - i.
+Due to the fact that the Company is dual listed in Canada and Australia, Mr. Calaway has been the primary Investor relations person supporting the North American markets. - ii.
+Mr Calaway also has provided leadership on a number of possible corporate development opportunities which have arisen from the North American business sector.

 These tasks were in addition to Mr Calaway's responsibilities as Chairman.
-During the financial year, Orocobre has grown the capability of its management team and achieved a number of immediate milestones such as leading the Olaroz Lithium Facility into production and consolidating the restructure of its Borax operations.
+During the financial year, Orocobre has grown the capability of its management team and achieved a number of immediate milestones such as leading the Olaroz Lithium Facility into production and consolidated the restructure of its Borax operations.
 Mr Calaway resigned from the Board on 19 July 2016 and was succeeded by Robert Hubbard.
 Given the growing capability of the management team, the additional responsibilities and associated fees as mentioned above are not paid to Mr Hubbard, the current Chairman.